nievesrd-ai/data-scientist-nanodeg-proj1/README.md

 		git clone https://github.com/nievesrd-ai/data-scientist-nanodeg-proj1.git
 		data-scientist-nanodeg-proj1
 	```
-2. Download the [Vaccination](https://www.kaggle.com/gpreda/covid-world-vaccination-progress/metadata).
+2. Download the [Vaccination Dataset](https://www.kaggle.com/gpreda/covid-world-vaccination-progress/metadata).
 Unzip the folder and place it in the repo, at location `data-scientist-nanodeg-proj1/`.
-3. Download the [Infection](https://www.kaggle.com/josephassaker/covid19-global-dataset).
+3. Download the [Infection Dataset](https://www.kaggle.com/josephassaker/covid19-global-dataset).
 Unzip the folder and place it in the repo, at location `data-scientist-nanodeg-proj1/`.
 4. Make sure you have already installed the necessary Python packages according to requirements.txt
 5. Open a terminal and run jupyter notebook command.
 In the jupyter notebook file browser, open `project_01.ipynb`